teziapp/connected-repo-starter-oRPC/.opencode/command/commit.md

 2. **Analyze & Draft:**
    - Read the content of `.opencode_context.tmp` to understand the changes.
    - **Constraint:** Do not print the content of the file.
-   - Draft a concise, semantic commit message (no quotes/backticks).
+   - Draft a SEMANTIC commit message.
+   - Keep it concise.
+Use bullet points for details.
+   - Sacrifice grammar for brevity.
+   - Do not use quotes/backticks.

 3. **Execute & Cleanup:**
    Run this single command to commit using the message and immediately delete the temp file: